BNEF - logo

 17-03-2026

-This year’s Baltic Nuclear Energy Forum, held under the patronage of the National Centre for Nuclear Research, is dedicated to the role of nuclear energy in building secure, stable, and resilient societies.
-The conference addresses, among other topics, nuclear technologies, sustainable financing models, and international cooperation strengthening the European energy system.
-An important theme is also the role of nuclear energy in the national energy mix, including an analysis of other countries’ experiences and the challenges related to developing the Polish value chain.
+This year’s Baltic Nuclear Energy Forum is dedicated to the role of nuclear energy in building secure, stable, and resilient societies.
+Key topics include nuclear technologies, sustainable financing models, and international cooperation strengthening the European energy system.
+An important aspect of the discussion is also the role of nuclear energy in the national energy mix, including an analysis of other countries’ experiences and the challenges related to developing the Polish value chain.